Industry standards change: End of 2-year public SSL/TLS certificates

 Select the Language for the DCV Email

-In the DCV Email Language drop-down list, select the language you want DCV authentication email to be sent in.
+In the DCV Email Language drop-down list, select the language in which you want your DCV authentication email to be sent.

 Note that this drop-down list only appears when you select Email as your DCV method.